railis/deeper_hash/README.md

 # DeepHash

-Set of utility methods for vanilia ruby `Hash` providing a set of recursive operations.
+Set of utility methods for vanilia ruby `Hash` providing a way of handling, transforming, diffing it in a Tree-like manner.

 ## Installation